-If you are looking to advance your management career in the sorts related industry, then the MBA in Sport Business Management will enable you to advance into management roles from an existing position, or prepare you to enter a new role at a management level.
+If you are looking to advance your management career in the sorts related industry, then the MBA in Sports Business Management will enable you to advance into management roles from an existing position, or prepare you to enter a new role at a management level.

-The MBA in Sports Business Management is one of the specialisations in our international MBA programme offered at Wittenborg University Amsterdam to full-time and part time students from the Netherlands and around the world.
+The MBA in Sports Business Management is one of the specialisations in our international MBA programme offered at Wittenborg University of Applied Sciences in Apeldoorn to full-time and part time students from the Netherlands and around the world.

 An international team of lecturers and business leaders has been designed this MBA for those ready to make the climb into management roles, either from an existing job or graduates with some work experience who are aspiring to become managers.
-Together with the traditional MBA building blocks, this MBA in Sport Business Management offers additional modules with a particular focus on leadership and management roles in companies in the sport business industry nationally, and internationally.
+Together with the traditional MBA building blocks, this MBA in Sports Business Management offers additional modules with a particular focus on leadership and management roles in companies in the sport business industry nationally, and internationally.

 The programme is designed for those looking for an MBA and who are interested in the sports industry and who are aiming to enter managerial roles, as well as students from other sectors interested in the sports business sector.

 Throughout the Wittenborg MBA, we take a strategic perspective on business and management, in this specialisation specifically from within the sports business sector, always from an international viewpoint, and help you to develop the skills to contribute to major decisions made by your current or future organisations that will help shape their future.